Sed3000/docs/terraform/getting_started_with_terraform.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Paste the following Terraform configuration into the file.

 ```hcl
 terraform {